Electric ovens & Range Cookers.

 With most electric range cookers, the cooker must be on low when not wanted, so the cost would be even higher!

-For these reasons, I do not manufacture an electric cooker, but I have concentrated on making the oil, gas, pellet and wood cookers as efficient and controllable as is possible.
+For these reasons, I do not manufacture an electric range cooker, but I have concentrated on making the oil, gas, pellet and wood cookers as efficient and controllable as is possible, with add on electric ovens, grill and hob for summer use on the 5 oven models.